PAIREN1383/TxtEncrypter/README.md

 # TxtEncrypter
-This tool can encrypt the text with key and decrypt text with key.
+This tool can encrypt and decrypt text and text file with key.